Heinrich Hertz: Biography

 Heinrich Rudolf Hertz was born on 22 February 1857 in Hamburg, the son of Gustav Ferdinand Hertz, a lawyer and politician, and Anna Elisabeth Pfefferkorn.

 While studying at the Gelehrtenschule des Johanneums in Hamburg, Hertz showed an aptitude for sciences as well as languages, learning Arabic.
 He studied sciences and engineering in the German cities of Dresden, Munich, and Berlin, where he studied under Gustav Kirchhoff and Hermann von Helmholtz.
 In 1880, Hertz obtained his Ph.D. from the University of Berlin, and for the next three years remained for post-doctoral study under Helmholtz, serving as his assistant.
 In 1883, Hertz took a post as a lecturer in theoretical physics at the University of Kiel.
 In 1885, Hertz became a full professor at the University of Karlsruhe.

 In 1886, Hertz married Elisabeth Doll, the daughter of Max Doll, a lecturer in geometry at Karlsruhe.
-They had two daughters: Johanna, born on 20 October 1887 and Mathilde, born on 14 January 1891, who went on to become a notable biologist.
-During this time Hertz conducted his landmark research into electromagnetic waves.
+They had two daughters: Johanna, born on 20 October 1887, and Mathilde, born on 14 January 1891, who went on to become a notable biologist.
+During this time, Hertz conducted his landmark research into electromagnetic waves.

-Hertz took a position of Professor of Physics and Director of the Physics Institute at the University of Bonn on 3 April 1889, a position he held until his death.
-During this time he worked on theoretical mechanics with his work published in the book Die Prinzipien der Mechanik in neuem Zusammenhange dargestellt (The Principles of Mechanics Presented in a New Form), published posthumously in 1894.
+Hertz became a professor of physics and director of the physics institute at the University of Bonn on 3 April 1889, a position he held until his death.
+During this time, he worked on theoretical mechanics with his work published in the book Die Prinzipien der Mechanik in neuem Zusammenhange dargestellt (The Principles of Mechanics Presented in a New Form), published posthumously in 1894.